 The challenge would be to create an affordable gateway server to the MSO-28.
 After experimenting with various embedded solutions, we realized that we cannot manufacture an affordable solution at our sales volume.
 With the availability of existing low cost ARM based devices on the market, it would be more economical for our MSO users to leverage these and roll their own solution while we provide server side hardware driver support.”

 To make your very own PiMSO Raspberry Pi oscilloscope jump over to the Link Instruments website for more details and full instructions as well as the Instructables website.
 Enjoy!
+Raspberry Pi enthusiasts may also be interested in our essential guide to Raspberry Pi displays and HATS.

 Source: AdafruitFiled Under: Concepts & Design, Design News, DIY Projects, Hardware, Top News